graphile/crystal/utils/website/graphile-config/preset.md

 export default preset;
 ```

-:::info Define your own presets to share your preferred defaults
+:::tip Define your own presets to share your preferred defaults

 As a library consumer, you can build and share presets with your collaborators
 or even extend 3rd party presets provided by the community.
 As with any 3rd